-7.1.
+8.2.
 Whole Proposed Development visual effects

-- 7.1.1.
-With regards to Whole Proposed Development effects, the LVIA sets out that there will be significant visual effects as a result of both the onshore and offshore elements of the Proposed Development at viewpoints A (outside the SDNP), H7d, H7h and LD2. - 7.1.2.
-However, at section 1.4.33 of the Visual Assessment (Doc Ref 6.4.18.4), it states that the 'Section 7 of the South Downs Way: Arun to Adur Downs, overlaps with the LVIA Study Area for the onshore cable corridor and the SLVIA reports a Significant (Moderate) effect on the southern views from the tops of the downs between the Adur and Arun Valleys passing Chanctonbury Ring, Chantry Hill and Amberley Mount.' - 7.1.3.
-The documents goes on to state that 'the likelihood of significant visual effects occurring concurrently due to the visibility of the offshore elements of the Proposed Development (installation and commissioning of the offshore substation and wind turbines) and the construction of the onshore cable corridor will be limited to approximately 12 months due to the overlap of the indicative construction programme'. - 7.1.4.
-The lack of adequate sequential testing viewpoints along the top of the South Downs and the route of the South Downs Way (as mentioned at 6.4.4 of this document) gives rise to a substantial underestimate of the extent of adverse visual effects arising from the Whole Proposed Development in the LVIA, despite this being alluded to in the SLVIA.
+- 8.2.1.
+With regards to Whole Proposed Development effects, the Visual Assessment (APP-170) sets out that there will be significant visual effects as a result of both the onshore and offshore elements of the Proposed Development at viewpoints A (outside the SDNP) (APP-168, page 38), H7d (APP-168, page 80), H7h (APP-168, page 84) and LD2 (APP-168, page 114). - 8.2.2.
+However, the Visual Assessment (APP-170, section 1.4.33, page 114), it states that the 'Section 7 of the South Downs Way: Arun to Adur Downs, overlaps with the LVIA Study Area for the onshore cable corridor and the SLVIA reports a Significant (Moderate) effect on the southern views from the tops of the downs between the Adur and Arun Valleys passing Chanctonbury Ring, Chantry Hill and Amberley Mount.' - 8.2.3.
+The Visual Assessment goes on to state (APP-170, section 1.4.34, page 115), that 'the likelihood of significant visual effects occurring concurrently due to the visibility of the offshore elements of the Proposed Development (installation and commissioning of the offshore substation and wind turbines) and the construction of the onshore cable corridor will be limited to approximately 12 months due to the overlap of the indicative construction programme'. - 8.2.4.
+The lack of adequate sequential testing viewpoints along the top of the South Downs and the route of the South Downs Way gives rise to a substantial underestimate of the extent of adverse visual effects arising from the Whole Proposed Development in the LVIA, despite this being alluded to in the SLVIA.
+The SDNPA suggest that had an adequate assessment been undertaken then this was likely to identify a for a far wider range of significant effects.

-7.2.
+8.3.
 Landscape and Visual Effects on the SDNP LCA I3

-- 7.2.1.
-The SDNPA has substantial concerns over assessment of effects on the LCA I3 Arun to Adur Scarp Down. - 7.2.2.
+- 8.3.1.
+The SDNPA has substantial concerns over assessment of effects on the LCA I3 Arun to Adur Scarp Down (APP-169, Table 2-9, pages 67-69). - 8.3.2.
 During construction, the magnitude of change for LCA I3 Arun to Adur Scarp Down is state to be 'negligible to zero', despite the proposed HDD construction compounds immediately abutting the LCA both above and below scarp.
 This give rise to a level of effect on landscape character of 'Minor and Not Significant' and for landscape elements: 'N/A'.
 The LVIA has not considered the nature of the LCA as open access land, the extent of perceptual and indirect effects and the stated assessed impacts.
-The resultant harm to the SDNP are considered by the SDNPA to be substantially understated. - 7.2.3.
-The LVIA has also not considered the nature of the LCA as open access land and any resultant visual effects, which the SDNPA consider is a considerable omission.
+The resultant harm to the SDNP are considered by the SDNPA to be substantially understated. - 8.3.3.
+The LVIA has also not considered the nature of the LCA as open access land and any resultant visual effects, which the SDNPA consider is a considerable omission and that the effects are likely to be significant.

-7.3.
+8.4.
 Landscape and Visual Effects of the Construction Compounds